 Growing your LinkedIn connections is a quality-over-quantity game.
 However, recognize, until you get to the point of 500 plus connections, you are kind of in the newbie group.
 It is important to get to over 500 connections, but, at the same time, connect with the right people and build meaningful relationships.

 There are all different schools of thought on building your LinkedIn connections.
 We know some purists who do not quite get social selling and are not big into online networking; they refuse to connect with anyone they do not meet offline, have a relationship with, or can’t personally vouch for.
 This is a mistake.

 Who to Connect With

-LinkedIn it is not just about connecting with people you know offline and have/had a business or personal relationships with.
+LinkedIn is not just about connecting with people you know offline and have/had a business or personal relationship with.
 Your LinkedIn connections should consist of: